 City councils should already be prioritizing revenues from the system to go towards first paying the bond debts and then reducing the utility fee.
 Should.
 Citizens need to make sure that they codify that this is how they’re going to actually do it.
 This removes the threat that revenues from the system will flow into the general fund and the full utility fee will be assessed to residents.
 That would be completely unacceptable.

 Try to assess the utility fee on users only

 Cities are free to figure out how to collect the utility fee from residents and businesses.
 Macquarie has suggested “everyone pays” as the model.
-That kind of stinks since the entire point of the UIA was to shift costs from taxpayers to subscribers, but it’s a hard reality of how city finances work.
+That kind of stinks since the entire point of the UIA was to shift costs from taxpayers to subscribers, but it’s a hard reality of how city finances work, because of the financial struggle is that companies like forbrukslån try to give people a better option.
 If cities can get the net utility fee low enough, they should seriously consider assessing it to network subscribers only.
 In the unlikely event that the income covers both the utility fee AND the bond payments, those who paid should be first in line for rate reductions to be made whole.
 Once the bonds are paid off, those who paid should also be first in line for reaping the benefits.

 City councils are the ones ultimately in the drivers seat on these items.
 The first three need to be hammered out in the Milestone Two proposal.
 It’s entirely possible that some of them have already brought up one or more of these points.
 The final two, however, are entirely up to them.
 And it’s entirely up to you to let them know that’s what you want too.